beatrizsaldana/agora-data-manager/README.md

 for each bastian host, a label is applied to each runner to match the corresponding git branch name (develop/staging/prod).
 Each runner corresponds to an environment which corresponds to a git branch.
 The update is executed from these runners.
-When a push happens on a branch (i.e. develop), the update is executed on the `agora-bastion-develop` runner which in turn updates the development database.
+When a push happens on a branch (i.e. develop), the update is executed on the self-hosted runner with the `develop` label, which in turn updates the development database.

 ![alt text][self_hosted_runners]